 How to get to Shetland in winter

-You can reach Shetland by boat or plane and both have the advantages.
+You can reach Shetland by ferry or plane, and both have advantages and disadvantages.
 The plane is a lot faster, but also more expensive.
-The overnight ferry is a trek in itself but accommodates you on a much smaller budget.
+The overnight ferry is a trek but accommodates you on a much smaller budget.
 In terms of reliability, both means of transport are dependent on the weather – storms and fog can cause delays or cancellations either way.

-It’s best not to book last-minute and allow at least a day of flexibility – imagine you book your ferry to arrive on the day of the festival and then it has to be cancelled.
-That said, ferries and planes only get cancelled when it gets really bad (like Storm Gertrude-bad).
+It’s best not to book last minute and allow at least one day of flexibility – imagine you book your ferry to arrive on the day of the festival and then it has to be cancelled.
+That said, the ferry only gets cancelled when it gets really bad (like Storm Gertrude-bad).

-YOU MIGHT ALSO LIKE: 20 helpful tips for travelling Scotland in winter
+You might also like: 20 helpful tips for travelling to Scotland in winter

 How to get around Shetland

-Public transport on Shetland (busses) is not necessarily structured for touristy day trips, but rather for commuting.
-That is why I’d recommend you to book a rental car if you want to see more of the islands beyond Lerwick and its immediate surroundings.
+Public transport on Shetland is not necessarily structured for touristy day trips, but rather for commuting.
+That is why I’d recommend you rent a car.
+This will allow you to see more of the islands beyond Lerwick and its immediate surroundings.

-There is not much traffic and roads are good, so even if you are new to driving on the left side, don’t worry!
-Just watch out for the local drivers who often drive way too fast on the single track roads… they know them like the back of their hands.
+There is not much traffic and the roads are generally good, so even if you are new to driving on the left side, don’t worry about it too much!
+Brush up on my top driving tips before you go.

 Where to stay in Lerwick

-We absolutely loved our self-catering apartment Haakon View which was about two minutes walk from the Up Helly Aa burning site and 10 minutes to the town centre.
+We absolutely loved our self-catering apartment in Lerwick.
+It was only about a two-minute walk from the Up Helly Aa burning site and 10 minutes from the town centre.
 There was free parking available on the road and self-catering was the perfect option as the restaurant scene in Lerwick is not necessarily the most thriving one.

 Roadtrip to Unst, Shetland

-Many of the attractions, like the Norse settlement Jarlshof, the Unst Boat Haven or the Scalloway Museum are closed in the winter time and outdoor activities like sea kayaking, hiking or camping are not possible – or only if you’re really hardcore.
-So, what do you do in Shetland in winter?
+Many of the attractions, like the archaeological site at Jarlshof, the Unst Boat Haven or the Scalloway Museum are closed during the winter months.
+Outdoor activities like sea kayaking, coasteering or cycling are not possible (or enjoyable).
+Much of the wildlife Shetland is famous for (puffins, gannets) have left the shores… So, what do you do in Shetland in winter?

-If you are based in Lerwick (which you probably are as the town has the most hotels and holiday rentals available) you can go for a pretty simple but gorgeous walk around the Knab – the rocky nose of Lerwick that reaches out into the bay.
-If you are lucky you will be able to spot seals hunting for fish in the waves!
+If you are based in Lerwick (which you probably are as the town has the most hotels and holiday rentals available) you can go for a pretty simple but gorgeous coastal walk around the Knab – the rocky nose of Lerwick that reaches out into the bay.
+If you are lucky you might spot seals hunting for fish in the waves!

 Looking for the Essence of Shetland | Watch Me See